Brazzo978/openvpn-easy-ipv6-portfw/README.md

 wget https://raw.githubusercontent.com/Brazzo978/openvpn-easy-ipv6-portfw/refs/heads/main/opvpn-setup.sh
 bash ./opvpn-setup.sh
 ```
+Please be aware that the script is gona change ssh port to 65522 !!!
 It will install openvpn on the server, configure it, Re-Run the script to get the option menù